 Special Yarn Ply

 This plying technique results in yarns or a yarn ply with "special effects" or the so-called novelty yarns.
-Meaning, the strands can have different strand tensions, sizes, and more.
 A good example is, twisting a soft, thick fiber or strand against a twisted, thin fiber or strand.
+This means the strands can have different strand tensions, sizes, and more.

 The process usually involves three strands: the core or base, effect, and binder.
 The base is responsible for the yarn's resulting strength and structure, while the decorative detail is thanks to the effect strand.

 The effect can be a loop, knot, and the like.
-Lastly, from the name itself, the binder will hold the base and effect strands together.
+Lastly, the binder will hold the base and effect strands together from the name itself.

 The Different Yarn Ply Twists